Customize Your Environment#

 - C=${B}

 Variables are set sequentially, which affect variables that depend on the expansion of other variables.
-In the example, names A, B, and C each have the value hello_world in the container.
+In the example, A, B, and C each have the value hello_world in the container.

 You can also set variables for each accelerator type, separately: